Thursday, 31 July 2025

 Day 193

-Nancarrow - Three studies for player piano - no 8, 11 and 12
+Nancarrow: Three studies for player piano - no 8, 11 and 12

 I'd heard some of the player piano studies of Conlon Nancarrow before but I had never listed to any of them properly.
 I chose these three purely at random.
 They are written for player piano because Nacarrow wanted to create music that was impossible for any human pianist to play because of the sheet speed, the rhythmic complexity or just the number of notes to be played at the same time.

 I listened to these three performances (which I think were computer generated rather than performed on a player piano) with a score and that certainly helped understanding what was happening.
 To my surprise the basic material was not that unconventional -the music is broadly tonal and some of the basic musical shapes were fairly straightforward.
 Indeed study no 12 had some Spanish touches which would not have been out of place in Grenados or Ravel!
 What is far from straightforward, of course, it the way that this is all put together..
 Nancarrow was very interested in contrapuntal textures and with the freedom that the player piano brought he was able to use all sort of techniques, including rhythmic displacement , multiple voices and simultaneous voices in different registers.
 The effect is quite mesmerising in short doses - these pieces each last 4-5 minutes - though I can imagine than playing several of them one after the other could leave your head buzzing.
-But I'd take this music every day over than of Sorabji (day 96)
+But I'd take this music every day over than of Sorabji (day 96).

 Day 192

-Harry Partch Castor and Pollux
+Harry Partch: Castor and Pollux

 Harry Partch was one of the most innovative of the American modernists.
 He rejected almost all of the standard apparatus of western music - he was interested in microtone and designed and built his own instruments on which to performed his music.
 He made primitive recordings of some of his pieces uses multi-track tape recordings, but others have gone on to recreate his sound world.
 This piece is for an ensemble including marimba like instruments, glass bowls of various sizes and large plucked string instruments broadly related to the dulcimer.

 I enjoyed the sonorities in this 15 minute piece.
 Some of it was very reminiscent of the Gamelan music from Bali and reminded me at times of the effects that Britten contoured up with conventional instruments in The Prince of the Pagodas.
 At other times use of short repeated melodic patterns reminded me of the minimalist music of Steve Reich and others from much later in the 20th century.
-Structural the piece is set of duets which are played separately and then combined in large ensembles.
+Structural the piece is a set of duets which are played separately and then combined in large ensembles.
 There was a real musical imagination underpinning the piece and it certainly has whetted my appetite to hear more of Partch’s music.

 Day 191

-Ruggles Sun Treader
+Ruggles: Sun Treader

 Cleveland Orchestra